 Dr. Wyatt was vindicated months later by an undercover video taken by the Humane Society of the United States at the Bushway plant.
 This video evidence documented the very types of humane handling violations that Dr. Wyatt was trying to stop, including a calf being skinned while still alive and conscious.
 In the video, Bushway employees and a USDA employee are shown either committing or allowing these egregious violations to occur.

 Wyatt was further vindicated in March 2010, when a GAO report was released that also substantiated Dr. Wyatt’s concerns that the humane handling violations were not being enforced.
-In the lead-up to this, Dr. Wyatt turned to GAP for help.
-GAP helped him prepare and deliver shocking testimony to the House Committee on Oversight and Government Reform.
+In the lead-up to this, Dr. Wyatt turned to Government Accountability Project for help.
+Government Accountability Project helped him prepare and deliver shocking testimony to the House Committee on Oversight and Government Reform.
 At the hearing, Wyatt disclosed information about humane handling violations at the plants he had inspected, described the lack of support he received from his USDA/FSIS supervisors, and made recommendations for reform of the Agency’s approach to humane handling.